-As we clelebrate the month of September my plan is to share with you some blog posts “Why we should shop small businesses.”
+As we celebrate the month of October my plan is to share with you some blog posts “Why we should shop small businesses.”

 Small businesses have always been the backbone of small towns.
 Even big cities have small neighborhood stores that are there for customers to stop in & do local shopping.

 Whether it be the local hardware, gift shop, or jewelry store, or any other business that line the Streets your neighbors and friends own these businesses.

 When the U.S. became the new epicenter of the COVID virus in March os 2020 over 70 percent of small businesses had to shut down.

 Many owners were facing the monthly bills still coming In and no income being generated from customers.